-One of the oldest cities in Colombia, Pasto itself doesn’t have much to offer besides pretty churches, restaurants and cafes, but the landscape around the city is breathtaking!
+When it’s not carnival time, Pasto itself doesn’t have much to offer the traveller, besides pretty churches, restaurants and cafes, but the landscape around the city is breathtaking!
 The city is located in the Atriz Valley in the midst of the mighty Andes at the foot of the Galeras volcano.
-In the surrounding mountains, you will discover beautiful lakes and indigenous villages.
+In the surrounding mountains, you will discover beautiful lakes and indigenous villages and a unique culture…

 Where to stay in Pasto?